Daemon app that calls web APIs - app registration

 Supported account types

 - Accounts in this organizational directory only.
-This choice is the most common one because daemon applications are usually written by line-of-business (LOB) developers.
+This choice is the most common one because daemon applications are written by line-of-business (LOB) developers.

 Authentication - no reply URI needed